 A true advocate for change, Ms. Daniel contributes her time and resources to various community organizations including the Rothenbuehler Foundation for Veterans, New Directions for Women, the Child Guidance Center and the Vicksburg Soccer Organization.
 In addition to being a contributor and guest speaker at the 39th Annual Economic Forecast at Chapman University hosted by James L. Doti, Ph.D., Ms. Daniel is also an ordained minister with the African Methodist Episcopal 5th District, and a member of the Trusteeship-International Women’s Forum.
 Ms. Daniel sits on the U.S. Bank Advisory Board, is a member of the United Way Orange County Board of Directors, and is a member of the California State University, Fullerton’s Philanthropic Board of Governors, and is a member of the University of La Verne Trustee Board serving on the Technology and Advancement Committee as well as the Facilities Committee.
 A graduate of California State Polytechnic University with a degree in computer information systems, Ms. Daniel earned her MBA from the University of La Verne, California.

-Brenda Taylor is the CTO and executive vice president of business development for Information Management Resources, Inc., with cross-functional responsibilities that include sales, marketing and operations support, and directing and managing the delivery and effectiveness of the company’s cybersecurity solutions.
-Spearheading business development initiatives, Taylor provides federal agents oversight for the Cytellix cybersecurity division.
-An industry professional with more than 30 years of development experience in enterprise computing and telecommunications systems management, she has also served as a key executive for IMRI since 1994, utilizing her strong ties with the federal sector to deliver over $135 million in new business to the company.
-Prior to IMRI, Taylor was chief intelligence officer for the U.S. Army Electronic Proving Ground and served as a program management consultant for the Department of Defense, where her analytics evaluations provided the Defense Information Systems Agency with guidance to consolidate computing services from 16 sites into four Systems Management Centers (SMC).
+Brenda Taylor is the CTO and Executive Vice President for Information Management Resources, Inc., with the responsibility of directing and managing the delivery and effectiveness of the company’s federal cybersecurity solutions.
+An industry professional with more than 30 years of development experience in enterprise computing and telecommunications systems management, she has also served as a key executive for IMRI since 1994, utilizing her strong ties with the federal sector to deliver over $200 million in new business to the company.
+Prior to IMRI, Ms. Taylor was a Chief Intelligence Officer for the U.S. Army Electronic Proving Ground and served as a program management consultant for the Department of Defense, where her analytics evaluations provided the Defense Information Systems Agency with guidance to consolidate computing services from 16 sites into four Systems Management Centers (SMC).